Business tax return in Quebec - accounting documents

 • Add non-deductible expenses (50% of meals and entertainment, fines)

-4. Fill out the forms and file the returns
+4. Fill out forms and file returns

-5. Check and forward
+5. Check and transmit

-Need an accountant to help with your tax return?
+Need an accountant for your tax return?

 Find my accountant

-Tax deductions and credits for businesses
+Business tax deductions and credits

 Common deductions

-• Commercial rent: office, warehouse, workspace
+• Commercial rent : office, warehouse, workspace

-• Office supplies and equipment: computers, software, equipment
+• Office supplies and equipment : computers, software, equipment

-• Professional fees: accountant, lawyer, consultant
+• Professional fees : accountant, lawyer, consultant

-• Travel expenses: business travel, lodging
+• Travel expenses : business travel, accommodation

 Tax credits to claim